cedricormond00/RMS/README.md

 plus a maximum of *xwqSleepPeriod*.
 Indeed the heartbeat SMS is sent after the device woke up for a watermonitoring function.

-*swqSleepPeriod* : (ms) how much time should elapse between two water monitoring events, while the water quality is safe.
+*swqSleepPeriod* : (s) how much time should elapse between two water monitoring events, while the water quality is safe.

-*uwqSleepPeriod* : (ms) how much time should elapse between two water monitoring events, while the water quality is unsafe.
+*uwqSleepPeriod* : (s) how much time should elapse between two water monitoring events, while the water quality is unsafe.

-*fwqSleepPeriod* : (ms) how much time should elapse between two water monitoring events, while there has been faulty reading.
+*fwqSleepPeriod* : (s) how much time should elapse between two water monitoring events, while there has been faulty reading.

-*uraSMSInterval* : (ms) how much time should elapse, before a new SMS can be sent to the operator, informing them that the user raised an alarm.
+*uraSMSInterval* : (s) how much time should elapse, before a new SMS can be sent to the operator, informing them that the user raised an alarm.
 This is to prevent spamming the operator with notifications in case the user uses too often the button press

-*wmSMSInterval* : (ms) how much time should elapse, before a new SMS can be sent to the operator, updating them on the waterquality status, after an unsafe or faulty reading was first detected.
+*wmSMSInterval* : (s) how much time should elapse, before a new SMS can be sent to the operator, updating them on the waterquality status, after an unsafe or faulty reading was first detected.
 This is to prevent spamming the operator with notification in the case of unsafe water